ThamizhMalarMathi-T/M1_ElectricVehicle_Conversion/MiniProject_C/1_Requirements/README.md

 - Direct Inspection Method
 - Singular transformation Method

+### Direct Inspection Method

+In Direct Inspection Method, YBUS can be constructed by directly using the network parameters values.
+The network is usually represented by its pi-model.
+The diagonal elements of YBUS matrix is sum of all admittances connected to particular node.
+Off-diagonal elements is equal to negative of admittances connected between two nodes.
+If there is no interconnection between two buses, then that particular element will be represented by zero.
+The condition for applying this method is there is no mutual coupling between the buses.
+If there is mutual coupling this method is not applicable, then we need go for Singular transformation Method

 ### Singular Transformation Method

 With help of graph theory, the network is formedand bus incidence matrix is